inbn/component-gallery/src/content/tabs.md

 ### JavaScript

 - In addition to aria attributes on your HTML elements, to make a tabbed interface keyboard-accessible, you’ll also need to add some custom keybindings. e.g. the left and right arrows should navigate between tab elements if they are arranged horizontally.[^1]

+**Caveat:** although this is the W3C recommended method of making tabbed interfaces keyboard accessible, be aware that a simpler component ([such as an accordion](/components/accordion)) may be more suited to your specific use case.

 [^1]: [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel)